waliahmed24/Testing_Automation/README.md

 To be able to run the file do the following:

-1) install and import the the library pyautogui
+1) install and import the the package pyautogui
 2) run the python file clicks.py